raphaelbastide/1962/README.md

 This project contains:

-* installation.md: The source code of an artistic physical assemblage of objects, materials, life, sounds, performances…
+* INSTALLATION: The source code of an artistic physical assemblage of objects, materials, life, sounds, performances…
+* CONTRIBUTORS: List of the contributors
 * doc.md: the documentation for the source code
 * Images of the current state of the piece and archives of past versions
-* List of contributors

 ## How